-If you’re a coder, the first thing you have to understand is the difference between front end vs backend development.
-The web is a complex place, and development is a very specialized field so, instead of doing it all, developers choose a particular area.
-Some choose the front end (the visible parts of the website), others the backend (under the hood/behind the scenes), and a brave section choose full stack, a combination of both.
+If you’re a coder, the first thing you have to understand is the difference between front end vs backend developers.
+The web is complex, and development is a very specialized field.
+Instead of doing it all, many developers choose a particular area.
+Some choose the front end (the visible parts of the website), others the backend (under the hood/behind the scenes), and the brave developers choose full stack, a combination of both.

-Using these tools, front end developers, designers and user experience analysts work to deliver mockups, or wireframes, from development.
-Strong front end developers can also accurately identify specific issues in user experience and provide recommendations and codified solutions to influence the design.
-It’s also important to be able to fluidly partner with other teams across the business to understand specific goals, needs, and opportunities, and then execute on those directives.
+Using these tools, front end developers, designers, and user experience analysts work to deliver mockups, or wireframes, from development.
+Strong front end developers can also accurately identify specific issues in user experiences and provide recommendations and codified solutions to influence the design.
+It’s also important to be able to fluidly partner with other teams across the business to understand specific goals, needs, and opportunities and then execute those directives.

-It’s a rewarding job.
-You directly manipulate what the user is seeing.
-If you love making an impact on user interface, front end is probably what you’re looking for versus backend.
-In short, front end developers are responsible for the interior design of a house that’s been built by backend developers: the style is dictated by the homeowner, and you work to build something that fits them best.
+If you love making an impact on user interfaces, front end is probably what you’re looking for versus backend.
+If you still don’t understand exactly what front end development is, think of it this way.
+Front end developers are responsible for the interior design of the house that’s been built by backend developers.
+The style is dictated by the homeowner, and you work to build something that fits them best.

 Languages Used in Front End Development

 If you want to understand the difference between front end vs backend development, you need to understand the tools each sector of development uses.
 Front end developers work on user-facing code and the architecture of its immersive user experiences.

 |HTML||Create web designs, build web pages, store website data for offline use, navigate between web pages, embed multimedia content||$68,000||Google, YouTube, Amazon|

 |CSS||Customize website layouts, implement flash animations, responsive design, expand on the visual elements of a markup language||$68,000||Asana, Salesforce, Twitter|